 What is Pre-Pull?

 A pre-pull is the pick up of a container when it arrives at a port.
-Normally, you have a specified number of days to pick it up before you start incurring demurrage fees, which are normally charged when your container gets picked up later than the “last free day.”
-Demurrage fees are generally charged by container and by day.
+Normally, there is a specific amount of days to pick up the container from the port before it starts incurring demurrage fees.
+The latter is normally charged when a container gets picked up from the port later than the “last free day.”
+Demurrage fees are generally charged per container, per day.

 When and why is a pre-pull necessary?

-A pre-pull is often necessary when you can’t accept the delivery before the last free day, and want to avoid demurrage fees.
-This often happens when your final destination requires an appointment for dropoff, which makes you more vulnerable when it comes to timing.
+A pre-pull is necessary when you can’t accept the delivery before the last free day, and want to avoid demurrage fees.
+This happens when the goods require a drop off appointment.

 Oftentimes a receiver requests an early morning delivery, which means that the container is likely going to be picked up the day before said date and stored in a truck yard to be delivered in the morning.